Indian Hockey Federation

 The Indian Hockey Federation was the administrative body of field hockey in India.
 Incorporated in 1925, it was under the global jurisdiction of the International Hockey Federation.

 Background

-It was the apex governing body of field hockey in India.
-It was formed on 7 November 1925 in Gwalior.
-It was the first non-European team to be a part of the FIH.
-As a member of the International Hockey Federation, it represented India in all international matches under the former leadership of KPS Gill & the secretary of the federation, K.Jyothikumaran.
+The IHF was formed on 7 November 1925 in Gwalior.
+India was the first non-European team to be a part of the FIH.
+As a member of the International Hockey Federation, it represented India in all international matches under the former leadership of KPS Gill & the secretary of the federation, K. Jyothikumaran.
 The women's team was directed by the Indian Women's Hockey Federation.